jerryhobson/Wireguard-Container/README.md

 # 3. Portainer
 # 4. Wireguard Docker Container
 *****************************************************************
-I use the following Scripts:
+I use the following scripts that I have written.
+(All commaneds have been taken from the official Wikis or project sources)
 <run.sh> <docker-install.sh> and <docker-compose.yml>
 *****************************************************************
 # Copy and past into your CLI >